Overview

 Tours & Guides

 Guided walking tours are offered by Beara Baoi Tours, which combine folklore, history and wildlife interpretation.
-The tours also cover the nearby Bull Rock lighthouse (built 1888) and the dramatic sea tunnel beneath the sound.
+The tours also cover the nearby Bull Rock lighthouse and the dramatic sea tunnel beneath the sound.

 Facilities